dialogue-evaluation/RuREBus/README.md

 Tatiana Batura, Novosibirsk State University: tatiana.v.batura@gmail.com

+Shared task info will be announced in [our telegram channel](https://t.me/RuREBus).
 We will be happy to answer any questions about the shared task in [our telegram chat](https://t.me/joinchat/GH1hLBH6dv8tTviF-dBFLA).
-We also intend to use this chat for announcements so feel free to join even if you do not have any questions.

 # RuREBus